Balance sheet

 Major limitations of balance sheet are listed below:

-1. Many items have great financial value and may be important for the users of financial statements in making reliable decisions but are not reported in the balance sheet because they cannot be objectively measured.
-Examples of such items include the skill and knowledge of an IT company, a sound customer base and high reputation etc.
+- Many items in the business have great financial value and may be important for the users of financial statements in making reliable decisions.
+However, they are not reported in the balance sheet because they cannot be objectively measured.
+Examples of such items include the skill and knowledge of employees in an IT firm, a sound customer base, a high reputation, etc.

-2. The current fair value of various assets and liabilities may be important for some decision makers but the balance sheet does not disclose it because assets and liabilities are mostly reported at their historical costs.
+- The current fair value of various assets and liabilities may be important for some decision makers, but the balance sheet does not disclose it because assets and liabilities are mostly reported at their historical costs.

-3. The value of some items is reported in the balance sheet on the basis of judgments and estimates.
-For example the depreciation is usually calculated on the basis of estimated life of the assets.
+- The value of some items is reported in the balance sheet on the basis of judgments and estimates.
+For example, the depreciation is usually calculated on the basis of the estimated life of the assets.
 The book value reported in the balance sheet is therefore also an estimated value.
 Another example is the accounts receivable that are reported at their estimated net realizable value.

 Excellent Summary